Champa: Cham port-cities

 Two Cham women playing Polo. c.
-600–900 CE.
+600–900.

 Cham man playing flute. c.
-600–750 CE.
+600–750.

 During the medieval age, the Champa Kingdom benefited greatly from the luxurious maritime trade routes through the South China Sea and overland trade networks connecting Angkor and Bagan to Champa.
-Urbanization in Champa took place progressively from the 1st to 8th centuries CE, from the late Sahuynhian to the early Champa period.
+Urbanization in Champa took place progressively from the 1st to 8th centuries, from the late Sahuynhian to the early Champa period.
 Champa concentrated its wealth in highly urbanized port-cities, some of them located in self-governing regions.
-The earliest of those was Simhapura, emerged as a riverine port-city and Cham political center around 400 CE.
-Prominent examples include Amarendrapura (the modern city of Huế); Visnupura (Nhan Bieu, Quảng Trị) and Vrddha Ratnapura (Ðại Hữu, Quảng Bình) in the north; Indrapura and Amavarati (Quang Nam); Vijaya (Qui Nhon) in the central region; and Nha Trang, Virapura (near Phan Rang), and Panduranga in the south.
+The earliest of those was Simhapura, emerged as a riverine port-city and Cham political centre around AD 400.
+Prominent examples include Amarendrapura (Lai Trung, Huế) and Visnupura (Nhan Bieu, Quảng Trị) in the north; Indrapura, Amaravati (Quang Nam) and Vijaya (Cha Ban, Bình Định) in the central region; and Nha Trang, Virapura (near Phan Rang), and Panduranga in the south.
 These cosmopolitan cities were loaded with surplus amount of trading goods and exotic products, overcrowded by merchants not just from other Cham states, but also Chinese, Khmer, Malay, Viet, Arab, and Indian traders and travelers.

 The Zhu Fan Zhi describes the port cities of Champa, 'on the arrival of a trading ship in this country, officials are sent on board with a book made of folded slips of black leather.'
 After an inventory has been taken, the cargo may be landed.
 20% of the goods carried on is claimed as tax, and the rest may be traded privately.
 If they discovered that 'any items were hidden away during the customs check, the whole cargo will be confiscated.'

 Bas relief of animals and beasties from Tra Kieu, c.
 900–1100.
 Museum of Cham Sculpture.

 When French scholars arrived in the mid-19th century, they were impressed with Cham ruins, Cham urbanism, and medieval networks throughout the former kingdom.
 The middle-age densely populated areas of Tra Kieu and My Son were well connected by paved stone roads, bridges, urban ruins that were 16 feet high, rampart and stone citadel in a rectangle shape of 984 feet by 1640 feet, which hosted temples, fortified palaces, and resident structures, and were supplied by canals, irrigation projects, underground aqueducts and wells.